Dolfinarium Harderwijk: Morgan

-In 2010 the Dolfinarium attracted worldwide attention when young killer whale Morgan was found exhausted and emaciated in the North Sea.
+In 2010 the Dolfinarium attracted worldwide attention when young orca Morgan was found exhausted and emaciated in the North Sea.
 She was rescued and sent for recovery at the Dolfinarium.
 After her recuperation opinions were split between those who wanted to return her to nature, and those who saw no chance of Morgan surviving in nature and thus wished her to go Loro Parque, Tenerife, Spain, where she could be better taken care of.
 The Dolfinarium wished to see Morgan go to the Loro Parque as well.
 Those who wished to see Morgan return to nature united in the Orca Coalition.
 Sentiments ran high and in the end a Dutch judge decided that Morgan should be transported to Loro Parque.
 Morgan was moved to Loro Parque on 29 November 2011.
 The Dutch police provided an escort from the Dolfinarium to Schiphol Airport.
 The date of the transport had been kept secret as the city of Harderwijk feared confrontations between opposers of the transport and police.
 The city had issued an emergency ban on 'Free Morgan' protests.
 The costs to the Dolfinarium of the rescue, upkeep, and transport of Morgan to Spain were over €1 million.